What is the difference between introductory and fully managed live-in care providers?

 - Recruit and train carers

 A managed live-in care provider will recruit and select their live-in carers directly, ensuring that they are trained proficiently in supporting those with complex needs and health conditions.
 They will also undertake full background checks, including Disclosure Barring Service (DBS) screenings, ensuring the correct documents are in place and sourcing several references.

 - Manage carers

 In addition to this, they will be accountable for paying their carers and providing sick pay, holiday pay and pension scheme.
-And if your carer is unwell or unable to fulfil their care duties because of an emergency, a managed care service will be able to replace your carer at short notice.
+And if your carer is unwell or unable to fulfil their 24-hour care duties because of an emergency, a managed care service will be able to replace your carer at short notice.

 - Regulated by the CQC

 Most importantly, a fully managed care service is regulated by the Care Quality Commission (CQC), meaning they are regularly inspected to ensure they provide a safe, effective and responsive service.
 They will also have registered care managers who are responsible for different elements of the care service, which are usually those who supervise and advise carers directly in your home.

 In terms of costings, managed service providers charge for all elements of care.
 So, if you have different needs throughout the day, you will pay a set price that is usually determined when you have an initial assessment.
 The price is all-inclusive; it won’t change depending on what your live-in carer does for you – it includes everything that you need support with.